Progressively enhanced dark mode

 I made an interesting and somewhat disappointing discovery today.
 I wanted to add a progressively enhanced dark mode to my website using a cookie (for persisting the user preference) and the

 There is, however, a catch.
-When I want to render my blog post routes NextJS showed the following error:
+When I want to render my blog post routes NextJS shows the following error:

 Dynamic server usage: headers.
 Since I was using headers in my root